rakvat/transform-social.org/content/en/index.md

 *transform-social* is about the possibilities of transforming into more social, more solidary, more free, and less coercive societies.

+The [Anarchist Economics FAQ](/en/texts/economics_faq/) answers questions about the issues of current economies and how small- and large-scale anarchist economies would work.

 [Transform into free and solidary societies](/en/texts/transform/) is an overview article including criticism of existing societies, characteristics for free and solidary societies, and ideas on how to get there.